 The ThreadPoolExecutor enables a predetermined number of threads to be created in advance and available for work.
 Otherwise, creating and then destroying threads in Python has significant overhead associated with it so keeping a pool of threads available eliminates the creation/destruction process.
 The join() operation is also performed automatically so that is another benefit.

-The vulnerabilities associated with the multiprocessing models are:
+Multiprocessing model

 Since the processing model used is that of the underlying operating system and all process interactions are those of the OS, the vulnerabilities are those of the underlying OS.

 Calling set_start_method() more than once on the same child process causes an exception.
 Calling it conditionally, for example with ‘if __name__ == ‘__main__’ clause ensures that a process can be started only by a module called ‘__main__’.

-The vulnerabilities associated with the ‘asyncio’ model are:
+Asyncio Model

 Traditional threading or processes are not used in the creation of new ‘async’ entities, so the vulnerabilities associated with failing to initiate new concurrent entities do not apply.
 Vulnerabilities associated with communication between the ‘async’ entity and the initiating entity are addressed in 6.61 Concurrency - data access [CGX] and 6.63 Concurrency – Lock protocol errors [CGM].

 The asyncio.run() function manages the asyncio event loop.
 It cannot be called when another asyncio event loop is running in the same thread.
 Its design requires that it be used as the main entry point for asyncio programs and only be called once.